guillaumepot/my_bank_app/README.md

 #### Todo
 -

 ### API
-Api version : 0.1.0
+API version: 0.1.0
-Current state : Prod
+Current state: Production

 #### Changelogs
 0.1.0 :
     - API creation

 #### Todo
 - Add logger
-- Change dir paths (wait for todo:Datas/DB migration)
+- Change directory paths (wait for todo: Data/DB migration)
 - /create/account should check if an account already exists instead of erasing it
 - /create/budget should check if a budget already exists instead of erasing it

 ### Streamlit
-Steamlit version : 0.1.0
+Streamlit version: 0.1.0
-Current state : Prod
+Current state: Production

 #### Changelogs
 0.1.0 :